Top Public Policy Issues Facing Governing Boards in 2023–2024:

 Diversity, Equity, and Inclusion

-The Chronicle of Higher Education reports that since 2021, 76 bills in 25 states have been introduced in legislative sessions (30 bills in 16 states thus far in 2024) to prohibit various college and university DEI programs, including those for staff training and hiring.
-Six states have enacted prohibitions into law; Utah’s bill is the most recent, signed into law this January.
+The Chronicle of Higher Education reports that since 2021, 85 bills in 28 states have been introduced (30 bills in 16 states thus far in 2024) to prohibit various college and university DEI programs, including those for staff training and hiring.
+Thirteen states have enacted prohibitions into law; Alabama, Idaho, Indiana, Iowa, Kansas, Utah, and Wyoming are among the most recent.
 Many colleges and universities have renamed or been forced to reevaluate, refocus, or scale back their DEI efforts in order to avoid running afoul of new laws and to protect jobs.
+Some have eliminated positions and programs in the face of potential legislation.
+Absent any state legislation, the University of North Carolina Board of Governors voted to end its DEI policy and require the system’s 16 universities to report on compliance progress by September 1.
 As the Chronicle of Higher Education documents, criticism of campus DEI offices has become embroiled in disagreements over race, free speech, and antisemitism and Islamophobia, the latter particularly since the Israel-Hamas War.

 In fall 2023, three Republican-led congressional committees held hearings on antisemitism: the House Ways and Means Committee and the House Judiciary Committee in November, and most notably, the House Education and the Workforce Committee in December.

-The Education and the Workforce hearing became immediately newsworthy because of the responses from the college presidents of Harvard University, the University of Pennsylvania, and the Massachusetts Institute of Technology (MIT) to a committee member’s question about whether calls for the genocide of Jews violated campus speech policies and whether students who voiced such calls should be disciplined.
+The Education and the Workforce hearing immediately became newsworthy because of the responses from the college presidents of Harvard University, the University of Pennsylvania, and the Massachusetts Institute of Technology (MIT) to a committee member’s question about whether calls for the genocide of Jews violated campus speech policies and whether students who voiced such calls should be disciplined.
 The presidents’ cautious responses prompted heavy criticism from many quarters and led to the resignations of two of the presidents.
-The political fallout from the hearing continues.
-The president and both board chairs of Columbia University are expected to testify in April.
-In early January, Harvard began its response to a committee-announced investigation that asked for documents and internal communications regarding antisemitic incidents, plus board meeting minutes and information on Harvard’s DEI programs.
-Harvard officials were then subpoenaed for more documents and information in mid-February because committee members contended that Harvard’s response to the January documents request was “severely insufficient.”
-And, in late February, the Education and the Workforce Committee held a bipartisan roundtable on antisemitism with nine student witnesses, a follow-up to its December hearing.
-The roundtable’s witnesses included three from Harvard, MIT, and the University of Pennsylvania, and others from Rutgers University, Cooper Union for the Advancement of Science and Art, and Columbia University.
-Virginia Foxx, chair of the Education and the Workforce Committee, said the committee’s examination could be expanded.
+In early January, Harvard University began its response to a committee-announced investigation that asked for documents and internal communications regarding antisemitic incidents, plus board meeting minutes and information on its DEI programs.

-Rather than investigations by congressional committees, Democrats prefer that the Department of Education’s Office of Civil Rights (OCR) investigate complaints about antisemitism and incidents of anti-Islam and anti-Arab behavior for possible violations of Title VI of the Civil Rights Act.
-Since the start of the Israel-Hamas War, OCR has opened more than 33 investigations on college and university campuses.
+Rather than conducting investigations by congressional committees, Democratic members prefer that the Department of Education’s Office of Civil Rights (OCR) investigate complaints about antisemitism and incidents of anti-Muslim behavior for possible violations of Title VI of the Civil Rights Act.
+Since the start of the Israel-Hamas War and through early June, OCR has opened 145 investigations on college and university campuses for discrimination based on “shared ancestry.”
+OCR investigations do not preclude lawsuits in federal court.
+Republicans on the Senate Appropriations Committee have asked Education Secretary Miguel Cardona to do more, even to pull federal funding for institutions that aren’t addressing antisemitism.

 Tenure

-It may be too early to tell what the 2024 legislative sessions may bring regarding tenure.
-Thus far, the most serious is Indiana Senate Bill 202, which was signed into law on March 13, 2024.
+In 2024, the most serious legislation may be Indiana Senate Bill (SB) 202, which was signed into law in March.
 Faculty in Indiana charge that the bill “would severely constrain academic freedom,” particularly regarding its requirement and policing of “intellectual diversity.”
 SB 202 would leave it to each governing board to establish policies “limiting or restricting the granting of tenure or a promotion if certain conditions related to free inquiry, free expression, and intellectual diversity are not met; and disciplinary actions that will be taken if … a determination has been made that a tenured faculty member has failed to meet certain criteria related to free inquiry, free expression, and intellectual diversity.”
-The bill also “…requires the review and consideration, at least every five years, of certain criteria related to free inquiry … [and] intellectual diversity” and “requires the establishment of a procedure that allows students and employees to submit complaints that a faculty member … is not meeting certain criteria related to free inquiry … and intellectual diversity and establishes requirements regarding the procedure and submitted complaint.
+The bill also “…requires the review and consideration, at least every five years, of certain criteria related to free inquiry … [and] intellectual diversity” and “requires the establishment of a procedure that allows students and employees to submit complaints that a faculty member … is not meeting certain criteria related to free inquiry … and intellectual diversity.”

 Academic Freedom and Free Speech

 Public institutions and their boards are also dealing with a spate of “free speech” laws aimed at curbing alleged hostility over political viewpoints.
-Members of public governing boards may feel torn between the duty to defend academic freedom and independence and their reluctance to go against the wishes of the elected officials who appoint and confirm them.
-Institutions and boards are also adopting policies or making public statements to bolster and protect campus free speech and to ensure that diverse viewpoints are welcome in the classroom and in forums featuring guest speakers offering differing, opposing, or controversial positions.
+At the same time, institutions and boards are adopting policies or making public statements to bolster and protect campus free speech and to ensure that diverse viewpoints are welcome in the classroom and in forums featuring guest speakers offering differing, opposing, or controversial positions.
+Needless to say, the demonstrations and protests as a result of the Israel-Hamas War are testing campus free speech codes regardless of whether institutions are required to uphold the First Amendment of the Constitution.

-Even though major changes to tenure by and large were not enacted in the states and boardrooms in 2023, PEN America and the American Association of Colleges and Universities have been tracking the persistent attacks on academic freedom that are occurring and may recur in the 2024 legislative sessions that commenced in January.
+PEN America and the American Association of Colleges and Universities have been tracking the persistent attacks on academic freedom that are occurring.
 In a recent article, they report that eight states have imposed government mandated dictates on teaching and learning, specifically designed to restrict higher education institutions.
-And as noted earlier, the Indiana legislature is considering major changes that would affect tenure and academic freedom at the state’s public colleges and universities.

 To help campus leaders navigate this difficult terrain going forward, PEN America and the American Council on Education partnered to produce a resource guide, Making the Case for Academic Freedom and Institutional Autonomy in a Challenging Political Environment.
 And importantly, AGB published the AGB Board of Directors’ Statement on Influences Impacting Governing Board Independence and Leadership in December 2023.
 The statement addresses the responsibility of governing boards to protect free speech, academic freedom, and institutional autonomy from outside intrusions, political actors, donors, alumni, foreign influences, unions, and others.